 I can enjoy this salad all summer long, especially with a nice piece of grilled fish or chicken on the side.
 Also, it is delightful to serve at summer barbecues, alongside other salads, for a summer salad bonanza.

 1 sprig fresh mint

 2 tablespoons aged balsamic vinegar, or you can cook down regular balsamic vinegar

 2 tablespoons olive oil

 1. Heat grill to 375 degrees or heat a grill pan to medium-high heat.
 Dice up watermelon into medium sized pieces.
 Slice and remove seed from both peaches.

 2. Brush peaches with olive oil and place them cut side down on grill.
 Grill peaches for 4-5 minutes on cut side, or until slightly softened with grill marks.

 3. Place grilled peaches on a plate to cool.
-Wash and dry the arugula and arrange in on a serving platter.
+Wash and dry arugula and arrange on a serving platter.

-4. Scatter the watermelon on top of the arugula.
-Slice the burrata into 6 wedges and place it on top of the salad.
-Then, slice the grilled peaches into 3 wedges and place around salad.
-Sprinkle fresh mint leaves and salt to taste, on top of fresh fruit.
-Then, lightly drizzle the aged balsamic over salad.
+4. Scatter watermelon on top of arugula.
+Slice Burrata into 6 wedges and place on top of salad.
+Slice grilled peaches into 3 wedges and place around salad.
+Sprinkle fresh mint leaves over top, and a pinch of salt.
+Lightly drizzle aged balsamic and olive oil over salad.
+Enjoy!